 9. Add a finishing nail to each spot you marked.
 Try to get them straight but don’t stress about it.
 As long as the light bulb stays on you’re golden

-10. Cut a star for the top and afix with whatever you have
+10. Cut a star for the top and affix it with whatever you have

 11. Put the light bulbs on with the numbers facing out.
-Each day flip on more over until the whole tree is covered with fancy light bulbs and it’s Christmas
+Each day flip one more light over until the whole tree is covered with fancy light bulbs and it’s Christmas

-Check out my Christmas Decorations page for more holiday decorating ideas or start here:
+Check out my Christmas Page for more ideas or start here: